Broome – Perth

 1 Broome to De Grey River

-Departing Broome early this morning we’ll begin our southward journey.
-We’ll travel via the Great Northern Highway and the Boreline Road to De Grey River.
+Departing Broome early this morning we’ll begin our southward journey and travel via the Great Northern Highway and the Boreline Road to the De Grey River to set up camp.
+The Water holes formed in the river during the dry season are a great place to view wildlife and birds that come to the water for a drink.

 Accommodation: Bush camp De Grey River LD